kodi24fever/shopp-cart/README.md

 - [Context API] - Built in React kinda state managment for small web-apps
 - [React-Routing] - To travel between paths (not implemented)

+## Conclusion

-Thanks for visiting my react-portfolio-website and for taking time to read this!
+Thanks for visiting this shopping-cart-app and for taking time to read this!
+Enjoy it!!